 Once again, on the Activity Workshop, we're not afraid to shy away from lengthy, costly, training courses, we want to dive right in there and just have a go.
 So, while of course there are many routes to becoming a fully-qualified helicopter pilot, either as an expensive hobby or a kudos-filled career, we are going to concentrate here on the introductory experience, which anyone can try, sampling a brief taster.
 After that you can decide whether to start saving for the whole course or not...

 Any introduction like this will have to start out with some indoor theory, just so you get the idea of how the craft moves and how to control it.
 This isn't a classroom hydrodynamics lecture, but it should at least use a model to explain which bits are which and how they work.
+Why do you need a tail rotor, and what happens to the pitch of the main rotor's blades when you move the stick.
 The instructor will then take you through the controls and explain what you're going to do during the session.
 Make sure to ask all the questions you want, while you're waiting for your slot to fly.

 Walking out to the helicopter, the first impression is just how incredibly small this thing is, mine was a 2-seater training helicopter, with barely any room inside the cockpit for anything other than the two pilots.
 Your elbows touch the door, the back wall is right behind your head, and the bubble front window is everywhere else.
 Is this thing really going to fly?

 The next thing to strike you is the array of controls, dials, switches and gauges.
 Fortunately, you won't need to memorise or use all of them on the first day, just a select few.